Azure-Samples/selenium-grid-aks-keda/README.md

 ## Features

-This project framework provides the following features:
+This sample shows the following features:

 * AKS Configured with multiple node pools, with some `Scaling from Zero`
-* AKS node pools match the Selenium browser node types using Node Selectors
+* Using `Node Selectors` to map AKS node pools to Selenium browser nodes
-* KEDA is leveraged to allow the pools to auto scale based on the Selenium queue
+* Selenium Queue triggered cluster scaling using KEDA

-## Process Overview
+## Overview

 ```mermaid
 graph TB